WilliamChen-Bill/Minirel-Project/README.md

 ### 4. InsertFileScan Class
 The InsertFileScan class, derived from the HeapFile class, offers the capability to insert records into a file.

-## Conclusion
-The Minirel HeapFile Manager is a comprehensive project that showcases proficiency in file management systems.
-It is designed to simulate real-world scenarios and challenges, making it an excellent portfolio piece for potential employers or collaborators.
-If you're interested in database management, file manipulation, or just want to appreciate a well-crafted project, take a closer look at the code!